eXascaleInfolab/bench-vldb20/README.md

 ```bash
     $ mono TestingFramework.exe -alg all -d all -scen all
 ```
-**Warning**: Running the whole benchmark will take a sizeable amount of time (up to 4 days depending on the hardware) and will produce up to 15GB of output files with all recovered data and plots unless stopped early.
+**Warning**: Running the whole benchmark takes a sizeable amount of time (up to 4 days, depending on the hardware) and produces up to 15GB of output files with all recovered data and plots unless stopped early.

 5. Create patterns of missing blocks on one complete dataset (airq) using one scenario (missing percentage)
 ```bash
     $ mono TestingFramework.exe -alg mvexport -d airq -scen miss_perc
 ```
-**Note**: You need to run each scenario separately on one or multiple datasets.
+**Note**: You must run each scenario separately on one or multiple datasets.
 Each time you execute one scenario, the `Results` folder will be overwritten with the new files.

 6. Additional command-line parameters
 ```bash